 This guide will function as your cheat sheet for a (hopefully) pain-free process towards transitioning to a virtual training dynamic for your business.

-Let’s jump right in!
+With that said, let’s jump right in!
 To navigate to each section, follow the jump links below:

 - My Introduction to Virtually Training Clients